keboola/connection-docs/management/project/limits/index.md

 {: .image-popup}
 ![Screenshot - Project Power](/management/project/limits/project-power.png)

-*Note: Volume Credits are being replaced by the [time credit measurement](#project-power-----time-credits).*
+*Note: Volume Credits are being replaced by the [time credit measurement](#project-power---time-credits).*

-### Project Power --- Time Credits
+### Project Power - Time Credits
 Keboola has introduced a new way to measure your consumption.
-Time Credits will gradually replace the metrics of [Volume Credits](#project-power-----volume-credits).
+Time Credits will gradually replace the metrics of [Volume Credits](#project-power---volume-credits).
 If you are not sure which consumption measurement your subscription is running on, please reach out to your CSM for more information.

 Project Power is measured in units.
 A Project Power Unit is proportional to the sum of the elapsed time of all jobs